amd/ryzen-ai-documentation/docs/onnx_e2e.rst

 We will continue to expand the library with more supported operations.

-The following steps describe how to use the pre and post processor APIs.
+The following steps describe how to use the pre and post processor APIs:

 #### Step 1: